CHALLENGE: SIMPLIFY COLLABORATION WITH SECURE WAY TO SYNC AND SHARE FILES

 Increased productivity through simpler collaboration

 Halabi concludes, “Now we can access and share files and folders from anywhere, anytime, on any device.
-With Syncplicity, collaboration is as easy as it is with any tool.”
+With Syncplicity by Axway, collaboration is as easy as it is with any tool.”